ummel/fusionData/README.md

 non-nonsensical-but-unique names are the safest way to identify spatial variables.

-The "loc..\*" variables refer to the location variables directly observed in the donor and assignable to recipient microdata on the basis of respondent PUMA.
+The “loc..\*” variables refer to the location variables directly observed in the donor and assignable to recipient microdata on the basis of respondent PUMA.